-- 3. To obtain server certificates by using a web browser, enter the following URL in a web browser to access the web service of the VMware ESX(i) Server or vCenter Server: https://9.11.110.240/ - a.
+- a.
+Copy the certificates from the server to the certificate subdirectory.
+Use a unique file name for the certificate (assuming that you are copying multiple default certificates from multiple VMware ESX systems). - 3.
+To obtain server certificates by using a web browser, enter the following URL in a web browser to access the web service of the VMware ESX(i) Server or vCenter Server: https://9.11.110.240/ - a.
 If you receive a message about the security certificate, select Continue to this website (not recommended). - b.
 On the toolbar, click Certificate Error and, in the Certificate Invalid window, click View certificates. - c.
 In the Certificate window, select the Details tab. - d.
 Click Copy to File and follow the Certificate Export Wizard with the default option to save the certificate. - e.
 Create a directory for the Java keystore.
 For example, C:\VMware - f.
 Use the Java keytool utility to import a certificate.
-The syntax is

-''' keytool.exe -import -file <certificate-filename> -alias <server-name> -keystore vmware.keystore '''
+The syntax is keytool.exe -import -file <certificate-filename> -alias <server-name> -keystore vmware.keystore For example:

-For example:

 '''

-\begin{tabular}{ll} C:\program Files\limits for VSS-VDS\jre\bin\keytool.exe-import-file $C:\tools\rui.crt-keystore $C:\twostore$ \end{tabular}
+C:\Program Files\IBM\Hardware Provider for VSS-VDS\jre\bin\keytool.exe -import -file C:\tools\rui.crt -keystore C:\VMware\vmware.keystore

 '''